 Colette Bourgonje, a 10-time paralympic athlete and former teacher with Saskatoon Public Schools.

-Bourgonje, who is Métis, won 10 Paralympic medals during her competitive career.
-She won six medals in Para-Nordic skiing, including a silver and bronze at the 2010 Vancouver Paralympics when she was the first Canadian to win a Paralympic medal on home soil.
-Bourgonje competed as a wheelchair racer during three Summer Paralympics, winning two bronze medals at both the 1992 Barcelona Paralympics and the 1996 Atlanta Paralympics.
+Bourgonje, who is Métis, won 10 paralympic medals during her competitive career.
+She won six medals in para-Nordic skiing, including a silver and bronze at the 2010 Vancouver Paralympics, where she was the first Canadian to win a paralympic medal on home soil.
+Bourgonje competed as a wheelchair racer during three summer paralympics, winning two bronze medals at both the 1992 Barcelona Paralympics and the 1996 Atlanta Paralympics.

-In the spring of 1980, Bourgonje was 18 and ready to graduate from Grade 12 when she was injured in a vehicle accident near her hometown of Porcupine Plain.
-That fall, she became the first physically disabled student to enroll in the University of Saskatchewan's College of Physical Education.
-Four years later, she was the first disabled student to graduate from the college and the first female student in a wheelchair to graduate from a physical education program at any Canadian university.
-She followed up with a Bachelor of Education degree from the U of S.
+In the spring of 1980, when Bourgonje was 18 and about to graduate from Grade 12, she was injured in a vehicle accident near her hometown of Porcupine Plain.
+That fall, she became the first student with a physical disability to enroll in the University of Saskatchewan's (U of S) College of Physical Education.
+Four years later, she was the first student with a physical disability to graduate from the college and the first female student in a wheelchair to graduate from a physical education program at any Canadian university.
+She then obtained a Bachelor of Education degree from the U of S.

 Bourgonje was inducted into the Saskatoon Sports Hall of Fame in 1998 and the Canadian Disability Hall of Fame in 2010.
 She lives and substitute teaches part-time in the Prince Albert area.
-She coaches cross-country skiing to physically challenged individuals and is an advocate for being active and pursuing sport.
+She coaches cross-country skiing to physically challenged individuals and is an advocate for active living and the pursuit of sports.